EricWay1024/Homological-Algebra-Notes/ha/1-cat.typ

   // #image("imgs/5.png", width: 30%)
 ]
 #notation[
   Sometimes, people might also say the object $A$ in the above definition is the kernel of $f$ when the morphism $i$ is clear, and write $A = ker(f)$.
-However, this easily leads to confusion later on, so this note adapts the following non-standard notation: we write $A = Ker(f)$ (with a capital K) when we mean the object and $i = ker(f)$ when we mean the morphism.
+However, this easily leads to confusion later on, so this note adopts the following non-standard notation: we write $A = Ker(f)$ (with a capital K) when we mean the object and $i = ker(f)$ when we mean the morphism.
 Hence, we would have
   $
     Ker(f) -->^(ker(f)) B ->^f C
   $